-time, the stellar mass density almost doubles, from 0.75 to 1.4×10^8 M{\odot} cMpc-3, and the GSMF evolves significantly.
-From redshift 2-4, the normalization continues to drop and the mass corresponding to the break in the GSMF continues to decrease.
+From redshift one to two the simulation predicts strong evolution in the GSMF, in terms of its normalisation, lowmass slope and the location of the break.
+Between these redshifts, spanning just 2.6 Gyr in time, the stellar mass density almost doubles, from 0.75 to $1.4 \times 10^8 \text{ M}{\odot} \text{cMpc}^{-3}$, and the GSMF evolves significantly.
+From redshift two to four the normalisation continues to drop and the mass corresponding to the break in the GSMF continues to decrease.

-Although the trend of a decrease in normalization of the GSMF between redshift 1 and 2 is qualitatively consistent with what is seen in the observations, the normalization at redshift 2 at $10^{9.5}$ M{\odot} is too high in the simulation by around 0.2 dex.
-There is also a suggestion that the normalization of the GSMF in the simulation is too high at redshift 3, although observations do not probe below $10^{10} \, M{\odot}$ at this redshift.
+Although the trend of a decrease in normalisation of the GSMF between redshift one and two is qualitatively consistent with what is seen in the observations, the normalisation at redshift two at $10^{9.5}$ M{\odot} is too high in the simulation by around 0.2 dex.
+There is also a suggestion that the normalisation of the GSMF in the simulation is too high at redshift three, although observations do not probe below $10^{10} M{\odot}$ at this redshift.
 It is therefore difficult to draw a strong conclusion from a comparison above redshift 2 without extrapolating the observational data.
-At redshift 2, there is also an offset at the massive end of the GSMF.
+At redshift two there is also an offset at the massive end of the GSMF.
 The exponential break occurs at a mass that is around 0.2 dex lower than observed.
-However, the number of objects per bin in the simulation at redshift 2 above $10^{11} \, M{\odot}$ falls below 10 providing a poor statistical sample of the massive galaxy population.
-Increasing the box size may systematically boost the abundance of rare objects, such as that of galaxies above $10^{11} M{\odot}$ at redshift 2 and above.
-The break is also particularly sensitive to any errors in the stellar mass estimates, a point we will return to below.
+However, the number of objects per bin in the simulation at redshift two above 10^{11} M{\odot} falls below 10 providing a poor statistical sample of the massive galaxy population.
+Increasing the box size may systematically boost